Liar Game (2007 TV series)

-Liar Game is a Japanese television drama series in 2007.
-It was adapted from a popular manga of the same name into a live action series directed by Hiroaki Matsuyama.
+Liar Game is a 2007 Japanese live action television drama series directed by Hiroaki Matsuyama, adapted from a manga of the same name.
 The drama began airing in Japan on April 14, 2007.
 It featured Erika Toda as Nao Kanzaki, and Shota Matsuda as Shinichi Akiyama.
 The first season of Liar Game had 11 episodes, with a 3 hour long finale, which was a first for a drama series.
 It has also gained the second highest viewer satisfaction rating, for the season, in an Oricon survey.